jacquine/ARToolkit.js-with-Three.js/article.md

 }
 ```

+`camera_para.dat` is a camera parameter file with the default camera properties.
+This file is read each time our application is started.
+This parameter should be sufficient for a wide range of different cameras, but you can read more about [camera calibration tecniques](http://www.hitl.washington.edu/artoolkit/documentation/usercalibration.htm) in this ARToolKit documentation.

 Now we have a video element that shows the device camera video feed on it.
 The `onSuccess` callback in the `options` object gets called with a ready-to-use video element.